bwalzer4/Clustering/README.md

 ### Image Compression Results

-Three images of varying sizes were chosen to compare performance on each method.
-The figure below shows the original images and the compressed images at cluster sizes of 4, 8, 16, and 32.
+Three images of varying sizes and color profiles were chosen to compare performance on each method.
+The images are shown below.

  <p align="center">
   </p>